About the book:

 About the panelists:

 Andreas Bernard is Professor for Cultural Studies and co-speaker of the Centre for Digital Cultures.
+He is currently a DAAD Visiting Scholar at Deutsches Haus at NYU.
 He studied Literary Criticism and Cultural Studies in Munich and wrote his dissertation on the History of the Elevator at Bauhaus University Weimar (2005).
 He was a Scientific Assistant in Weimar (2002-2005) and at University of Constance (2007-2010).
 In 2012, he was a Fellow at Centre for Literary and Cultural Research (ZfL) in Berlin.
 Between 1995 and 2014, he has been an editor and author of Süddeutsche Zeitung in Munich.
 Since 2014, he is an author of Frankfurter Allgemeine Sonntagszeitung.
 His books include Lifted: A Cultural History of the Elevator (NYUP, 2014), Kinder machen: Neue Reproduktionstechnologien und die Ordnung der Familie.
 Samenspender, Leihmütter, Künstliche Befruchtung (2014), Persons of Interest: The Status of the Self in Digital Cultures (S. Fischer Verlag, 2017), and Theory of the Hashtag (Polity, 2019).

 Nicholas Mirzoeff is a visual activist, working at the intersection of politics and global/digital visual culture.
 In 2017, his book The Appearance of Black Lives Matter was published as a free e-book by NAME Publications and then in 2018, it came out as a limited edition hard-cover with a graphic essay by Carl Pope and a poem by Karen Pope (sold out).
 His book How To See The World was published by Pelican in the UK (2015) and by Basic Books in the US (2016).
 It has been translated into ten languages.
 Mirzoeff is considered one of the founders of the academic discipline of visual culture in books like An Introduction to Visual Culture (1999/2009) and The Visual Culture Reader (1998/2002/2012).
 His book The Right to Look: A Counterhistory of Visuality (2011) won the Anne Friedberg Award for Innovative Scholarship from the Society of Cinema and Media Studies in 2013.
 Mirzoeff was Deputy Director of the International Association for Visual Culture from 2011-2016.
 From 2013-17, he was Visiting Professor of Visual Culture at Middlesex University, London.
 A frequent blogger and writer, his work has appeared in The Nation, Hyperallergic, the New York Times, the Guardian, Time and The New Republic.